Last Updated on September 8, 2023 by jofitzsimons

 - The best restaurants in Venice – tried and tested

 - How to spend one day in Venice

 As mentioned earlier in this article, Treviso also makes a great spot to base yourself when visiting the Veneto Prosecco region.

 The Prosecco hills refer to the historical region between the towns of Valdobbiadene and Conegliano, around 30 minutes away from Treviso, which is filled with beautiful rolling vineyards and family-run wineries where they produce the highest quality Prosecco in the whole of Italy – Prosecco DOCG.

-It’s easy to visit the region by booking a Prosecco driver who will pick you up from the station and be your group’s designated driver for the day, while also recommending the best spots to visit.
-You can tour the wineries, learn about the winemaking process, taste plenty of quality prosecco paired with delicious locally produced cheeses and even visit the regions unique Prosecco vending machine perched on the top of a hill in the middle of the vineyards.
+It’s easy to visit the region by taking a Prosecco Tour.
+You can visit the wineries, learn about the winemaking process, taste plenty of quality prosecco paired with delicious locally produced cheeses and even visit the regions unique Prosecco vending machine perched on the top of a hill in the middle of the vineyards.